nrkarcher/WorkVault/Notes/Onboarding.md

 Project 1 doesn't open by default - make the instructions more clear, the project should be copied.
 Go through the project set-up and upgrade with the new user.
-Data loading requirement is unclear in training schedule
+Data loading requirement is unclear in training schedule On page 53 of that module is 82-2-115.STK.0.sgy a typo?
+I can't find that file anywhere but I have 84-2-115.STK.0.sgy